UCLL-CNE/les-5-ci-cd/README.md

 ## How to run

 The application does not use docker anymore.
-The backend and database functionality all run in the cloud via Azure Functions and Cosmos DB.
-All that's needed now is to run the frontend.
+The backend, database and static site functionality all run in the cloud via:

+ - Azure Functions
+ - Cosmos DB
+ - Azure Blob Storage static site hosting

-In the `.vscode` folder there is a configuration for the *live server* extension to start up the frontend.
+In the `.vscode` folder there is a configuration for the *live server* extension to start up the frontend if you want to run the frontend locally.

 ## CI/CD

 Workflows have been added to automatically deploy the `Azure Functions` and `Azure Blob Storage static site` on push.
 You can take a look at them in the `.github` folder.

-## Architecture

-This version of the application mirated the backend functionality to Azure Functions, that run in an Azure Function App.
-You can do the same by following this tutorial: https://learn.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=node-v3%2Cpython-v2%2Cisolated-process&pivots=programming-language-javascript

-I decided to use the `v3` model in Typescript instead of the `v4` model because it was giving me unstable results when deploying.